fivdi/mcp-spi-adc/README.md

 reading).
 The reading argument is an object with the following properties:

 - value - the value read from the channel scaled to a value between 0 and 1
-- rawValue - the value read from the channel, a number between 0 and 1023
+- rawValue - the value read from the channel, a number between 0 and 1023 for the MCP3008, a number between 0 and 4095 for the MCP3208

 Returns this.